jbropho/bank-tech-test/README.md

 ## Positives
 * Encapsulated state and exposed a series of getter/setter methods for interacting with application state
-* Seperated concerns into clearly defined components which execute a single responsibility
+* Seperated concerns into clearly defined components which provide a single responsibility

 ## If I had more time
 * I would refactor my design to incorporate prototypal inheritance.
 I appreciate the encapsulation provided by closures, however, this approach does make modifying features more difficult.
 I would like to adopy a hybrid approach which allows encapsulation and makes the code flexible for change.
 * I would like to expand on the CLI interface to allow a better user experience